TheSunsHoRyzen/succeeding_in_rutgers_cs/GENERAL_PRINCIPLES.md

 ## Success is a function of time management and determination
 Succeeding in Rutgers CS is less a question of aptitude, and more a question of time management and determination.
 In other words, it’s not about how talented you are, it’s about what you choose to spend your time on, and how efficiently you spend it.
-If you think you’re not smart, surprise, everyone thinks that, except incels, which I hope you’re not.
+If you think you’re not smart, surprise!
+Everyone feels that way at some point—some people are just better at hiding it.
 There are only a handful of classes that require more talent than hard work.
 If you’re asking, “does this schedule look doable?
 I don’t know if I’m smart enough”, you should instead ask yourself, “do I want to commit significant amounts of my headspace this semester to learning and exploring this topic?
 It’ll take time, but I can do it.”

 ## Be intentional